AG7GN/rmsgw/README.md

-# Building an RMS Gateway on Raspberry Pi Stretch
+# Building an RMS Gateway on Raspberry Pi running Debian 10 (Buster)

 IMPORTANT: You must obtain a [Sysop Winlink account](https://www.winlink.org/content/join_gateway_sysop_team_sysop_guidelines) in order to operate an RMS Gateway.

+IMPORTANT: To install the RMS Gateway, run the __install-rmsgw.sh__ script that is part of this package.
+Once that is installed, run the __configure-rmsgw.sh__ script to configure and start the RMS Gateway.

+The following is a summary of most of the steps that the __install-rmsgw.sh__ performs to install the RMS Gateway.
+It is for documentation only - __USE THE SCRIPT TO INSTALL__!

 ## 1. Update package list
 	sudo apt-get update